libre-server/proposals/Domain Controller/Domain Controller.md

   * This enrollment may not require preparation steps performed on a separate machine.
   * This enrollment must be possible to initiate solely from the machine requesting the enrollment.
  * Support for Linux client hosts.
+ * Must provide appropriate identity-lookup services to properly-configured LDAP clients.
+  * Must be capable of serving LDAP requests, including TLS-encrypted LDAP requests, on port 389.
+  * Must be capable of serving LDAPS (LDAP encrypted with SSL) requests on port 636.
+  * Must be capable of returning LDAP and LDAPS search results using simple auth or SASL/GSSAPI auth.
+  * Must be capable of returning POSIX user accounts through the SSSD service on the client.
+ * Must provide appropriate authentication services to properly configured clients.
+  * Must be capable of performing user authentication against the LDAP server by using an authenticated LDAP bind over an encrypted (LDAP+TLS or LDAPS) channel.
+  * Must be capable of performing user authentication against the Kerberos server by using the Kerberos TGT acquisition protocol.
+ * Must provide appropriate domain-name services to properly configured DNS clients.
+  * Must be capable of serving DNS host records on port 53.
+  * Must serve DNS SRV records for ldap and kerberos on port 53
+ * Must provide a graphical (web-based) and non-graphical (CLI or API) user environment for creating and managing POSIX users, groups and hosts.
+ * Must provide a graphical (web-based) and non-graphical (CLI or API) user environment for managing access-control rules.
  * Capability to enroll a machine as a domain in an existing Active Directory Forest.
   * As far as possible, this should be possible to initiate solely from the machine requesting enrollment.
 This may require developing PowerShell capabilities to configure the Windows machine.
  * Clients with accounts from a trusted Active Directory domain must be able to log into Linux hosts enrolled in the FreeIPA domain using their Windows credentials for systems on which they are authorized.